-by Allwin E. Horn, IV, head of HWCV Workers’ Compensation Department
+by Allwin E. Horn, IV, head of HWC Workers’ Compensation Department

 In a recent year, the United States witnessed some 36,500 non-fatal workplace injuries and 5,200 fatal workplace incidents, according to the US Bureau of Labor and Statistics.
 Of the fatal incidents, 89 were in Alabama.